Kahsolt/tpu-sdk-cv180x-ppocr/samples/ppocr_sys/README.md

-# PPOCR basic system with fuse proprocess and quant to INT8 & BF16
+# PP-OCR system with fuse proprocess and quant to INT8 & BF16

-ℹ 32MB 的 ION Mem 无法做到同时加载多个模型 (尤其是 `ppocrv4_det_int8`)，因此不得不反复 load/unload 模型，额外开销巨大！！

 ⚪ det model (INT8)